LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 from the thread queue.
 The ``threaded_peek/1`` predicate call succeeds or fails immediately without blocking the caller.
-However, keep in mind that repeated use of this predicate is equivalent to polling a message queue, which may severely hurt performance.
+However, keep in mind that repeated use of this predicate is equivalent to polling a message queue, which may hurt performance.

 Be careful when using the ``threaded_exit/1`` predicate inside failure-driven loops.
 When all the solutions have been found (and the thread generating them is therefore terminated), re-calling the predicate will generate an exception.
-Note that failing instead of throwing an exception is not an acceptable solution as it could be misinterpreted as a failure of the ``threaded_exit/1`` argument.
+Note that failing instead of throwing an exception is not an acceptable solution as it could be misinterpreted as a failure of the ``threaded_call/1`` argument.

 The example on the previous section with prime numbers could be rewritten using the ``threaded_call/1`` and ``threaded_exit/1``